JeremyAnsel/xwa_hooks/xwa_hook_time/zip/readme.txt

 *** Setup ***

-1) add hook_time.dll to dinput_hooks.lst

-2) place hook_time.dll next to xwingalliance.exe
+Place hook_time.dll next to xwingalliance.exe

-3) edit xwingalliance.exe:

-You can manually apply the modifications with an hexadecimal editor, or you can use XwaExePatcher to have a GUI.
+*** Patch ***

+The following modifications are applied at runtime to xwingalliance.exe:

 # To call the hook that reduces CPU usage
 At offset 10D810, replace E82BF8FFFF8B with E81BA70900C3.